-The social studies curriculum in first grade focuses on communities and neighborhoods.
+The social studies curriculum begins with a focus on communities and neighborhoods.
 Prior to the start of the year, first graders complete a "Neighborhood Journal," which allows them to observe and explore features of their own neighborhood.
 The summer project allows students and teachers a shared experience, in which students learn about significant places and the roles of various people within communities, as well as focusing on building the classroom community.
-This learning is extended through the use of literature, creating models of neighborhoods, and field trips to various local neighborhoods and town centers.
-There is also a focus on the school community and learning about important DCD community members who are not typically in the classrooms teaching.

-Teachers introduce beginning mapping skills, and first graders learn to identify images and symbols on a map.
-They also explore the various symbols and significant landmarks of the
+This learning is extended through the use of literature, creating models of neighborhoods, and field trips to important community spaces in Dedham.
+There is also a focus on the school community and learning about important DCD community members who are not typically in classroom settings.
+Students delve into the idea of "What does it mean to be American?"
+They share and build upon their personal understanding of this essential question and gain insight into others' perspectives.
+Significance of important United States symbols and landmarks are explored.
+Teachers introduce beginning mapping skills, and first graders learn to identify features of maps such as the compass rose and map keys.
+Our year concludes with a focus on community economics.
+Topics discussed include learning about producers and consumers, wants versus needs, and natural resources.